lab-antwerp-1/agile-group-3/planning/backlog.md

     - [ ] Launch the website online.
 - Home page

-  - As a user I want to se the nice logo of the website
+  - As a user I want to see the nice logo of the website

     - [ ] Use the name Loruki to design a logo and put it on the left of top navbar.